EstebanForge/mcp-cli-ent/README.md

 *"Do not be hasty."*

-Access MCP servers without loading them into your agent's context window.
+Use MCP servers without loading them into your agent's context window.

 **CLI-Ent** = CLI tool + Context Guardian.
 Instead of loading MCP tool definitions into your agent's context, use `mcp-cli-ent` to call tools on-demand.